lb3361/gigatron-lb/extension-crazy/test/mscp/README.md

 Gigatron OS, there is no way to load the file "book.txt" from the SD card.
 But it plays...

-This works with the normal v5a ROM but wastes time because we could run the vCPU instead of sending pixels to the screen.
+This also works with the normal v5a ROM but wastes time because we could run the vCPU instead of sending pixels to the screen.
+Note that the program spends a substantial time initializing tables at the beginning.
+Be patient.